zf4223v1ms7/nexus-sdk/docs/guides/math-branching-dag-entry.md

 {% hint style="success" %}
 Without entry groups, a DAG uses the default entry mechanism (vertices with unsatisfied input ports become entry points).
 With entry groups, you gain explicit control over how the DAG can be started.
 {% endhint %}

+### Why Use Entry Groups?

+The explanation above should allow you to understand why, given a certain DAG definition, you might want to have explicit control over how the DAG execution can start.
+However, you might be thinking: _Why design the DAG like this in the first place?
+Could you not simply split this up into independent DAGs?_ The answer is yes, yes you could.
+Whether you choose to split up different entry configurations into separate DAGs or define a composite DAG with flexibility through entry groups, will be a design choice depending on your specific preferences and use case.
+Nexus is agnostic to these design choices and provides you the ability to do both!

 ## The Extended DAG